Nonlinear morphoelastic energy based theory for stimuli responsive elastic shells

 Extreme deformations are a defining feature of morphing in active and biological slender structures, enabling them to perform their functions.
 These deformations typically involve both large strains and rotations.
 In active systems, shape changes are driven by the coupling between elastic responses and non-mechanical stimuli.
 A notable example is the eversion of the Volvox embryo \cite{Hohn2015}, which combines large rotations with active contraction, making it a reference problem for understanding the mechanics of morphing thin structures.

-The mechanics of slender shells has been studied extensively, with an important distinction between fluid-like shells, which cannot sustain shear stresses, and solid-like shells, which can.
+The mechanics of thin shells has been studied extensively, with an important distinction between fluid-like shells and solid-like shells.
+The former are characterized by the absence of energetic cost associated with the in-plane rearrangement of the material points; thus, their energy does not depend on in-plane shear deformations, although this does not imply that shear stresses cannot be sustained \cite{Dharmavaram2025,Sauer2017}.
+On the contrary, the energy associated with the latter depends on the full in-plane metric and not only on its determinant.

 This work focuses on solid-like shells.
-A widely used constitutive model for passive slender shells is Koiter’s linear theory \cite{Koiter1966}, which assumes small strains and moderate rotations.
-Despite not being rigorously derived as a limit of three-dimensional elasticity (a step later achieved by Steigmann \cite{Steigmann2013}), its popularity stems from the separation of area change and curvature change in the mid-surface.
-However, Koiter’s model rests on two contrasting assumptions: the Kirchhoff–Love kinematic hypothesis, equivalent to a plane-strain condition, and the mechanical plane-stress condition \cite{Efrati2009,Ciarlet2005}.
+A widely used constitutive model for passive slender shells is Koiter’s shell theory \cite{Koiter1961, Koiter1966}, which assumes small strains while retaining geometric nonlinearities associated with moderate rotations.
+Despite not being rigorously derived as a limit of three-dimensional elasticity (a step later achieved by Steigmann \cite{Steigmann2013}), its popularity stems from the resulting separation between area change and curvature change of the mid-surface in the energy functional proposed.
+As discussed by Ciarlet \cite{Ciarlet2005}, Koiter's model rests on two main assumptions: the Kirchhoff–Love kinematic hypothesis, geometrical in nature, and the plane-stress hypothesis, mechanical in nature.